-My family is international: I was born in Polesie, a region of Belarus bordering Ukraine.
-My mother is Polish and my father is half Belarusian and half Ukrainian.
-Although I come from another country, Belarus, Ukraine has become my home.
+My family is international: I was born in Polesia, in an area of Belarus that borders Ukraine.
+My mother is Polish and my father is half Belarusian, half Ukrainian.
+Although I come from another country, from Belarus, Ukraine became my home.
 I love Ukraine.

-For most of my life, like the majority of the population of the Soviet Union, I spoke Russian.
-Although I am not a native speaker, I love the melodic and unique Ukrainian language that Soviet culture initially supplanted Thanks to my grandfather, I collected and learned Ukrainian folk songs and folklore - it was part of our family's cultural heritage to respect and love what came from generations of my ancestors, in addition to Belarusian and Polish songs.
+For most of my life, like the majority of the population in the Soviet Union, I spoke Russian.
+While I'm not a native speaker, I love the melodious and unique Ukrainian language which the Soviet culture first supplanted

+Thanks to my grandfather, I collected and learnt Ukrainian folk songs and folklore - it was part of the cultural heritage of our family to respect and love what has come down the generation from my ancestors, in addition to Belarussian and Polish songs.

 We need peace so that our children and grandchildren can live in peace and enjoy the rich heritage of Ukrainian culture and creativity.

-I am exhausted by this war, but there has been a national revival, and this process continues.
+I am exhausted by this war, but a national revival has occurred and this process continues.

-Anna Mitsuk, Master of Clinical Psychologie, Analyst, Supervisor, Training Analyst of IAAP, UJA, Supervisor of AJA, UKCP.

-Since the first months of the full-scale invasion, together with colleagues from UJA, Anna has conducted many "support groups" in response to acute stress reactions.
-Many people in Ukraine have been affected by this.
-She also conducts supervision groups for psychologists working with adults and children in the occupied territory, as well as with people who were temporarily displaced.
-In October 2023, Anna became a member of the AJA - Association of Jungian Analysts in London and a member of the UKCP.
+Anna Mitsuk, has, since the first three months of the full scale invasion, along with colleagues from UJA, conducted many "support groups" in response to the acute reactions to stress.
+Suffered by a lot of people in Ukraine.
+She also I also ran supervision groups for psychologists who were working with adults and children in the occupied territory, and with people who were temporarily displaced.